Author: Dr. Jean-Paul Rodrigue

 The nature of what can be considered international trade has changed, particularly with the emergence of global value chains and the trade of intermediary goods they involve.
 This trend obviously reflects the strategies of multinational corporations positioning their manufacturing assets in order to lower costs and maximize new market opportunities.
 About 80% of the global trade takes place within value chains managed by multinational corporations.
 International trade has thus grown at a faster rate than global merchandise production, with the growing complexity of distribution systems supported by supply chain management practices.
 The structure of global trade flows has shifted, with many developing economies having growing participation in international trade with an increasing share of manufacturing.

 Globalization has been accompanied by growing flows of manufactured goods and their growing share of international trade.
 The trend since the 1950s involved a relative decline in bulk liquids (such as oil) and more dry bulk and general cargo being traded.
-Recently, the share of fuels in international trade has increased, mainly due to rising energy demand and prices.
+The share of fuels in international trade tends to fluctuate in accordance with changes in energy demand and prices.
 Another emerging trade flow concerns the increase in the imports of resources from developing economies, namely energy, commodities, and agricultural products, which is a divergence from their conventional role as exporters of resources.
 This is indicative of economic diversification as well as increasing standards of living.
 However, significant fluctuations in the growth rates of international trade are linked with economic cycles of growth and recession, fluctuations in the price of raw materials, as well as disruptive geopolitical and financial events.

 The geography of international trade remains dominated by a few large economic blocs, mainly in North America, Europe, and East Asia, which are commonly referred to as the triad.
 Alone, the United States, Germany, and Japan account for about a quarter of all global trade, with this supremacy being seriously challenged by emerging economies.
 Further, G7 countries account for half of the global trade, a dominance that has endured for over 100 years.
 A growing share is being accounted for by the developing economies of Asia, with China accounting for the most significant growth both in absolute and relative terms.
 Those geographical and economic changes are also reflected in trans-oceanic trade, with the Trans-Pacific trade growing faster than the Trans-Atlantic trade.